 2. Share the link securely

-Use email or a trusted one-way video interview platform like Truffle.
+Use email or a trusted screening platform like Truffle, which combines asynchronous video with AI-assisted review to help you surface top candidates faster.
 Include troubleshooting tips.

 3. List technical requirements